LucasDeCarvalhoBarbosa/JNBC/README.md

 # Get started
 To download, go to [releases](https://github.com/LucasDeCarvalhoBarbosa/JNBC/releases)
-The documentation is at [/doc folder](https://github.com/LucasDeCarvalhoBarbosa/JNBC/tree/master/docs), or at: <https://lucasdecarvalhobarbosa.github.io/JNBC/>
 You will need java 8 or later.
 To understand how __JNBC__ works, take a look at the [examples](https://github.com/LucasDeCarvalhoBarbosa/JNBC/tree/master/src/Number/Base/Converter/Examples).

+#Documentation
+The documentation is at [/doc folder](https://github.com/LucasDeCarvalhoBarbosa/JNBC/tree/master/docs), or at: <https://lucasdecarvalhobarbosa.github.io/JNBC/>

 # Would like to help?
 I believe your help is very welcome, if you want to help, take a look at the file [CONTRIBUTING.md](https://github.com/LucasDeCarvalhoBarbosa/JNBC/blob/master/CONTRIBUTING.md)